 - Garnish with shaved Parmesan cheese, red pepper flakes and sliced green onion.
 Serve with cornbread.

-Other black eyed pea recipes you might enjoy from around the internet:
+More black eyed pea recipes you might enjoy:

 - Steamy Kitchen’s Black Eyed Peas with Ham